breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 +   .examples("4");
 ```

+Note that `examples` takes a `string` as an argument, since it's only meant to be displayed in the input field.

 > [!TIP]
 > The `title`, `description`, and `example` methods are just a few ways to describe inputs and outputs.
 We'll see more of them later.
 The thing to know now is that when serialized to BGL, these descriptions are preserved as [JSON Schema](https://json-schema.org/).